Biden promises no Nord Stream 2 if Russia invades Ukraine | DW | 07.02.2022

 Scholz — on his inaugural visit to the White Houseas Germany's chancellor — said "far-reaching measures" had been agreed upon with allies and partners including the US. " We will take all necessary steps.
 You can be sure there won't be any measures on which we have a differing approach.
 We will act together jointly."

-However, when pressed on Nord Stream 2, Scholz did not say explicitly that the project would be halted, but repeated his message of solidarity.
+When pressed on Nord Stream 2, Scholz avoided mentioning the project explicitly but repeated his message of solidarity.

+The US State Department has previously said it will work with Germany to make sure Nord Stream 2 does not happen in the event of an invasion.

 Biden had earlier praised close ties between Washington and Berlin, adding they were "working in lockstep" to further deter Russian aggression.